Occupational Psychology - Prof Doc

 - new insights into specific problems and professional areas

-Overall, we’re looking for an independent and original contribution to the advancement of occupational/business psychology.
+Overall, we’re looking for an independent and original contribution to the advancement of occupational or business psychology.
 By reporting your findings in both written and oral form, you’ll become more confident as an expert in your particular field.

 You’ll also have access to other University facilities including the library, computers and video suites.

-You’ll receive a lot more support from our teaching staff than on traditional PhDs.
+You’ll receive a lot more support from our teaching staff than on traditional PhD courses.
 This includes guidance in your personal and professional development.

 For example, our previous students have been joined by our staff on trips to the European Association of Work and Organizational Psychology (EAWOP).